 Voronoi shares a carpet with three other projects that together create an Interactive Environment for the new Pulse Building.
 These projects are Crecol the interactive table that acts as a mediator, Ceruna the smart solar energy socket that creates awareness and Miura the interactive origami partition wall that organizes space.
 Together these installations represent a slice of what the Pulse building could be like.

 The Voronoi design team consists of seven students from different disciplines and countries.
 We borrowed knowledge from psychology, computer science, aerospace and mechanical engineering, and industrial designers in order to culminate a holistic design solution to taking a break.

 Our multidisciplinary team taught us more than the importance of being an expert in your own field.
-To work as a team, you need to understand the other members and recognise how they prioritise tasks or why they complete them in a certain way.
-It is important to learn from your teammates to gain basic knowledge about new subjects and broaden your views through the lense of a new discipline.
+To work as a team, you need to understand the other members and recognize how they prioritize tasks or why they complete them in a certain way.
+It is important to learn from your teammates to gain basic knowledge about new subjects and broaden your views through the lens of a new discipline.

 Furthermore, we also learnt that it is important to pay close attention to the learning objectives of your team members.
 What do they want to learn?
 How can you teach them something new?
 Because if you give them the opportunity to learn, you will soon discover that motivation can be even more important than skill.

 Matthijs Jansen, Oliver Damian, Daniël van den Broek, Felix Kwa, Maaike de Wit, Samantha Hurwitz, Irene van der Blij.